 cheese Vareniki

-Blueberry Filling: sprinkle about 1/4 tsp of sugar over the blueberries.
+Blueberry Filling: Sprinkle about 1/4 tsp of sugar over the blueberries.

 Cheese Filling: Combine all the ingredients together and rub with a spoon to soften the cheese mixture.
 Add a heaping teaspoon into each circle.